morgant/NewtonScriptMode/README.md

 by Morgan Aldridge <morgant@makkintosshu.com>

 A [SubEthaEdit](http://codingmonkeys.de/subethaedit/) Mode for the NewtonScript language.

+Currently in mid-implementation.
 See the [SubEthaEdit Mode File Format](http://codingmonkeys.de/subethaedit/mode.html) documentation for implementation reference.

 INSTALLATION
 ------------